Topological Crystals: Introduction

 The vertices of \(\overline{X}\) come in different kinds, or `colors', depending on which vertex of \(X\) they map to.
 We study the group of `covering symmetries', \(\Cov(X)\), consisting of all symmetries of \(\overline{X}\) that map vertices of the same color to vertices of the same color.
 In Lemma \ref{covering_lemma_1} we prove that this group fits into a short exact sequence

 where \(\Aut(X)\) is the group of all symmetries of \(X\).
 Thus, every symmetry of \(X\) is covered by some symmetry of \(\overline{X}\), while \(H_1(X,\Z)\) acts on \(\overline{X}\) in a way that preserves the color of every vertex.
 In Theorem \ref{symmetry_theorem_2} we prove that \(\Cov(X)\) also acts as symmetries of the topological crystal associated to \(X\).
 More precisely, there is an action of \(\Cov(X)\) as affine isometries of \(H_1(X,\R)\) for which the embedding of \(\overline{X}\) in this space is equivariant.
 In this action, the subgroup \(H_1(X,\Z)\) acts as translations.

-These results are most interesting in cases where \(X\) is highly symmetrical.
-For example, suppose that \(\Aut(X)\) acts transitively on `arcs', meaning pairs consisting of a vertex and an edge incident to that vertex.
-In this case \(\Cov(X)\) acts transitively on the arcs of the corresponding topological crystal.
-One example of this phenomena is the Laves graph, coming from the tetrahedron.
-The symmetry group of the tetrahedron is the Coxeter group

-Thus, the group of covering symmetries of the Laves graph is an extension of \(\A_3\) by \(\Z^3\).

-Indeed, the vertices and edges of any Platonic solid form a graph whose symmetry group acts transitively on arcs.
-For example, the symmetry group of the cube and octahedron is the Coxeter group

-Since the cube has 6 faces, $H_1(X,\R)$ is 5-dimensional for the cube graph.
-The corresponding topological crystal is thus 5-dimensional, and its group of covering symmetries, an extension of \(\B_3\) by \(\Z^5\), acts transitively on arcs.
-Similarly, the octahedron gives a 7-dimensional topological crystal whose group of covering symmetries, an extension of \(B_3\) by \(\Z^7\), acts transitively on arcs.
-The cuboctahedron can be seen either as a truncated cube or a truncated octahedron, so it too has \(\B_3\) as its symmetry group, and in fact this group acts transitively on arcs.
-Since the cuboctahedron has 14 faces, we obtain a 13-dimensional crystal whose covering symmetries act transitively on arcs.
+In Section \ref{sec:examples} we discuss some examples where \(X\) is highly symmetrical.